devth/devth.github.com/_posts/2015-05-19-thrush-cond-is-not-a-monad.md

   ```

   We've defined a Semigroup over the set of all ThrushConds.
 What does this give
   us?
-We can now combine any number of ThrushCond[A]s using Semigroup's
+We can now combine any number of ThrushConds using Semigroup's
   `|+|`{:.language-scala} operator.
 A simple example using
   `ThrushCond[Int]`{:.language-scala}: